llazzaro/chem-fingerprints/docs/using-api.rst

 Since we're using the same fingerprint arena for both queries and targets, we know the distance matrix will be symmetric along the diagonal, and the diagonal terms will be 1.0.
-The `threshold_tanimoto_search_symmetric` functions can take advantage of the symmetry for a factor of two performance gain.
+The :ref:`threshold_tanimoto_search_symmetric <chemfp_search_threshold_tanimoto_search_symmetric>` functions can take advantage of the symmetry for a factor of two performance gain.
 There's also a way to limit it to just the upper triangle, which gives a factor of two memory gain as well.

 Most of those tools use `NumPy <http://numpy.scipy.org/>`_, which is a